 Rebekah is a national speaker and bestselling author of Rhythms of Renewal: Trading Stress and Anxiety for a Life of Peace and Purpose, You Are Free: Be Who You Already Are and Freefall to Fly: A Breathtaking Journey Toward a Life of Meaning.

 Prior to launching Q, Gabe served on the team that co-founded Catalyst, the largest gathering of young church leaders in America.
 After seven years of leading the Catalyst movement, he recognized that there was a deep need within the American church for heightened cultural exposure and understanding, Gospel-centered critical thinking, and active collaboration among church leaders who would chart the future of the church in the West.
-After living in Atlanta, GA for most of their adult life, in 2010 Gabe and Rebekah decided to move their family to the heart of post Christian culture, New York City.
-They lead and serve within Trinity Grace Church, a family of neighborhood-based churches founded in 2006.
-Gabe and Rebekah’s work represents the perspectives of a new generation of Christians and has been featured by CNN, the New York Times, Fox News and USA Today.
-They have three children, and live in TriBeCa neighborhood of Manhattan, New York.
+Gabe and Rebekah’s work represents the perspectives of a new generation of Christians and has been featured by CNN, The New York Times, Fox News and USA Today.
+They have four children, and live in Franklin, TN.